Backups and restore

 Limitations you should know

-• Legacy managed project type: creating a backup may be blocked (action returns Not allowed to create backup).
-Prefer current Applications flows on self-managed compute.
+• Legacy managed project type: backup creation may be blocked (Not allowed to create backup).
+Use current Applications on self-managed compute.

-• Expose / connection issues are covered in Database troubleshooting, not in this page.
+• Expose / connection issues are covered in Database troubleshooting, not on this page.

 Related